 Gen Z Sleep Statistics

-- 68% nap at least once a week, also the highest rate.
+- 68% nap at least once a week.

 2026 Sleep Statistics: Men vs. Women

 Men are more likely than women to fall short on sleep duration.
-Only 22% of American men sleep at least 8 hours per night, on average, compared to 32% of women.
+Only 22% of American men sleep at least 8 hours per night on average, compared to 32% of women.
 Women are also twice as likely as men to get at least 9 hours of sleep.

-Activities Americans Normally Do in Bed Before Sleeping
+What Americans Do in Bed Before Sleeping

 - 68% use a phone or tablet